mih/Psignifit-3.x/doc-src/INSTALL_MAC.rst

 you have to download gcc through the Apple Developer Tools.
 Register for a  developer account (you can use your normal apple account for this and it's free, you don't have to join the developer program) which will allow you to access the developer tools where you want to download Xcode (this is a very large file but as far as we know is the only way of downloading gcc) at the time of writing Xcode 3 is free (and has everything you need) so there is no need to pay for Xcode 4.
 If you are not running Snow Leopard, you will have to find an older version of Xcode such as 3.1.

+For OSX Lion Xcode 4 is free, too.
+Further information can be found `here <http://jessenoller.com/2011/07/30/quick-pythondeveloper-tips-for-osx-lion/>`.

 You will want to download the most recent version of psignifit from::

 `Psignifit3 Downloads <http://sourceforge.net/.projects/psignifit/files/>`_